sprollucy/Sweatbot-Beta/README.md

 ## **Latest Changelog**
 1.0.0.80-alpha
 - Fixed !sweatbot from showing incorrect state
 - Added condition for !sweatbot and !sbgamble that if subs only is checked in the control menu, only subs can use the command
 - Added Sub only mode for bot commands
 - Adjusted Pixelate overlay to prevent a 'after image' after being ran more than once
+- Added custom names for the bots currency

 1.0.0.79-alpha
 - Fixed refund menu taking awhile to refresh after ever refund